Back Arrow Back to Articles

 The popularity of two-bedroom apartments in Birmingham

-Two-bedroom apartments have long been one of the best performing properties in the rental market with competitive rents and growing yields.
-Research by Upad has found that this extra bedroom can often push rental yields past 5%, which when compared to smaller alternatives, is notable.
+Two-bedroom apartments have long been one of the best-performing properties in the rental market with competitive rents and growing yields.
+Research with PropertyData has found that this extra bedroom can often push rental yields to 8.6%%, which, when compared to smaller alternatives, with one bed averages sitting at 6.6%, is notable.

-Birmingham’s affordability has long been a key driver behind both the popularity of this property type and their continued success in the local market.
-For example, at the time of writing, Birmingham’s average property price is sitting at just £206,500, unlike London’s £649,941.
+Birmingham’s affordability has long been a key driver behind both the popularity of this property type and its continued success in the local market.
+For example, at the time of writing, Birmingham’s average property price is sitting at just £234,328, unlike London’s £542,000.

 Offering more space and more luxuries, this property type is not only yielding some of the highest rents in the market, but is becoming increasingly more demanded by both tenants and investors.